adobecom/mas/commerce/README.md

 ### Milo Consumption
-To consume in milo, use another command - `npm run build:milo`, that will generate files in `milo_artifacts folder` File `milo_artifacts/commerce.js` should be copied to Milo's [deps](https://github.com/adobecom/milo/tree/main/libs/deps).
+To consume in milo, use another command - `npm run build:milo`, that will generate files in `milo-libs folder` File `milo-libs/commerce.js` should be copied to Milo's [deps](https://github.com/adobecom/milo/tree/main/libs/deps).

 ### Testing
 This package uses same unit testing toolset as Milo: